Home

 15.2 Such days shall be considered days worked for the computation of weekly overtime.

-15.3 No claim under this Article XV shall be allowed unless submitted within fourteen (14) calendar days after the employee’s return to work from the absence caused by the death of a member of his immediate family as specified in this Article.
+15.3 No claim under this Article 15 shall be allowed unless submitted within fourteen (14) calendar days after the employee’s return to work from the absence caused by the death of a member of his immediate family as specified in this Article.

 TOP OF PAGE

-ARTICLE XVI—ABSENCE AND LEAVE OF ABSENCE
+ARTICLE 16—ABSENCE AND LEAVE OF ABSENCE

 16.0 An employee who finds it necessary to be absent without having received advance permission is required to notify the Company during the first working day of absence when practicable to do so, or in an emergency, as soon thereafter as possible of the reason for and the probable duration of the absence.
-This notification should be by telephone call to his foreman or department head or designee within the first half hour of first shift and prior to start of second or third shift.
-In the event he is unable to speak personally with his foreman or department head or designee, then by telephone call to the personnel office.
+This

 16.1 Excused absences may not be granted for more than two (2) weeks.
 In the event the original request for an excused absence covers a period of less than two (2) weeks and the employee subsequently finds that further excused leave is required, another request should be made as above.
 An absence extending beyond two (2) weeks is excusable only on the basis of a leave of absence.

-16.2 After completion of the probationary period, and upon approval of the Company Medical Department, an employee upon application shall be granted a leave of absence without pay for a period of up to twelve (12) months because of personal illness or disability.
-An employee upon application shall be granted a leave of absence of up to ninety (90) days, renewable for an additional thirty (30) days, because of illness in the employee’s immediate family.
+leave of absence of up to ninety (90) days, renewable for an additional thirty (30) days, because of illness in the employee’s immediate family.
 The Company may require medical evidence of the need for granting such leaves of absence or continuing them at any time.
-Paternal leaves shall be granted to employees (other than an employee on maternity leave of absence) with at least three (3) months continuous service at the time of application for such leave.
+Paternal leaves shall be granted to employees

-Said leave shall commence immediately after the birth date or date of adoption of the employee’s child and shall not extend for a period of more than twelve (12) months.
-Maternity leaves shall be ranted to employees with at least three (3) months continuous service at the time of application for said leave.
-Said leave shall commence at a date determined by the employee and her doctor subject to the approval of the Company’s medical department and shall not extend for a period of more than twelve (12) months.
-Leaves of absence for personal reasons shall be granted at the discretion of the company.
+Maternity leaves shall be granted to employees with at least three (3) months continuous service at the time of application for said leave.
+Said leave shall commence at a date determined by the employee and their doctor subject to the approval of the Company’s medical department and shall not extend for a period

 16.3 The President shall receive a copy of each approved leave of absence form.

-16.4 At the termination of a leave of absence, the employee, upon application, will be returned to his former position, if available, and may displace a more junior employee.
+16.4 At the termination of a leave of absence, the employee, upon application, will be returned to their former position, if available, and may displace a more junior employee.
 Seniority shall continue to accumulate during a leave of absence in accordance with the following table:

 Plant Seniority Maximum Accumulation